-South of the main highway is the Mutooroo Cobalt District where copper-cobalt sulphide mineralisation occurs in well defined shear and lode structures in high grade metamorphic rocks similar to those hosting the giant Broken Hill deposit (eg Mutooroo).
-Within this district there are numerous prospects, some with ore-grade copper intersections dating from the 1960’s that have never been assayed for cobalt or gold, that is known to be associated with the mineralisation.
+South of the main highway is the Mutooroo Project Area where copper-cobalt sulphide mineralisation occurs in well defined shear and lode structures in high grade metamorphic rocks similar to those hosting the giant Broken Hill deposit (eg Mutooroo).
+Within this district there are numerous prospects, some with ore-grade copper intersections dating from the 1960’s that have never been assayed for cobalt or gold, which are frequently associated with the copper mineralisation.
 Recent surface geochemical sampling has highlighted widespread, exceptionally high copper and cobalt values, confirming a major new copper-cobalt sulphide mineralised district.

 Also south of the transcontinental railway are large iron ore deposits at Maldorky, Grants and Grants Basin.
 All projects are in close proximity in relation to heavy duty rail links to the Spencer Gulf ports of Whyalla, Port Augusta and Port Pirie (and also Port Waratah and Port Kembla to the east).

 The Group will drive exploration value through the detailed evaluation of its tenements to identify quality exploration prospects and targets.
 It is strategically important for the Company’s longer-term sustainability to maintain a focus on ensuring a future pipeline of prospective opportunities that can add to existing resources.
 The Board's reponsibility is to ensure that allocation of exploration expenditure is commensurate with the perceived potential of the exploration targets and hence maintain a prudent balance between risk and reward.